-Ordinary and necessary expenses related to the official use, including periodic or flat service fees, of telecommunications lines (voice and data) in the residence of Members and employees of the committee are reimbursable.
+Ordinary and necessary expenses related to the official use of telecommunications devices and services, including periodic or flat service fees, of telecommunications lines (voice and data) in the residence of Members and employees of the Committee are reimbursable.
 The cost of installation of such lines is not reimbursable.

 Committees must adhere to House Rules with respect to preparing for and holding hearings, mark-ups and meetings.

-Notices of committee hearings and meetings should include a contact person to arrange for accommodations for persons with disabilities.
-For suggested language and assistance in meeting accommodations, contact the Office of ADA Services at x53005.
+Notices of Committee hearings and meetings should include a contact person to arrange for accommodations for persons with disabilities.
+For suggested language and assistance in meeting accommodations, contact the Office of Congressional Accessibility Services at x44048.

 Ordinary and necessary expenses including but not limited to the following, are reimbursable:

-- Audio and video dissemination of committee meetings and hearings.
+b.
+Audio and video dissemination of Committee meetings and hearings.

-Note: In Washington, Communications Media, an in-House source for audio and video services, is available.
-Contact Communications Media at x53941 for information on services, charges and availability.
+Note: In Washington, the House Recording Studio, an in-House source for audio and video services, is available.
+Contact the House Recording Studio at x53941 for information on services, charges and availability.